 The lesson, in short: don’t cut a living branch completely off an evergreen tree for aesthetic reasons.

 Evergreen trees also usually have a pyramidal or columnar shape.
 These look more natural and richer when they go to the ground.
-Exception to the rule: If your evergreen is weeping (such as weeping blue atlas cedar) or irregular (like cedar-of-lebanon), you can actually probably limb it up and be okay.
-Limbs won’t regrow but, done tastefully, it won’t look starkly unnatural.
+The exception to the rule is this: If your evergreen is weeping (such as weeping blue atlas cedar) or irregular (like cedar-of-lebanon), you can probably limb it up and be okay.
+Limbs won’t regrow but, done tastefully; it won’t look starkly unnatural.

 Alternatives To Limbing Up

 - Prune back lightly.
 Cutting back much less of a younger branch to a node won’t make the tree look as bare, and healthy regrowth is likely.
 The younger you start this kind of intervention on the lower limbs, the better.

 - Kill a blocking tree and plant a more suitable species.
 Evergreen “screen trees” like red cedar, white cedar (arborvitae), and leyland cypress are very widely available in large sizes and narrow forms and grow fairly quickly.
 It may feel expensive especially if you need to hire labor to plant them (consider trying to plant them yourself instead), but the weeping once over the money is better than weeping forever over the eyesore.

 - Ask: “Do I have to?”
 The homeowner in this photo didn’t.
 You can see that the left one is not blocking a window view.
 The right one had its right side shorn for the window—not a great practice, but so be it—but there was still no need to limb it up for a view.

 - When you have to: If a limb is diseased or seriously damaged.
 If you need to be able to see through the tree or create walking clearance for safety reasons, then don’t expect it ever to look good.
 Evergreen trees were not made to be “limbed up.”